n04ln/diesirae.nvim/README.md

 ```

 ### AojSubmit
-- This is Async function
+- This is Asynchronous
-  - However, this is a function. not command
+  - And this is function. not command
 - Submit source code in current buffer
   - Please enter the ProblemID or URL
 - The result(status) is written in a scratch buffer